 So when I saw this recipe, I knew it was a must share.
 Whether you are looking for a delicious, healthy snack or you need something fun for your kids to eat, you’ll want to give this recipe a try.

-Now have a lot of reliable information on growing green peas.
+Now, you have a lot of reliable information on growing peas.
 Hopefully, you’ll have a productive and exciting growing season.